"The analytical thinking law professors want to instill in students is the same type of thinking I need to read Greek and Latin."

 MANY PEOPLE study Latin and Greek in college because of their love for the literature and the mythology, the history and the art, of ancient Greece and Rome.

-Little do they realize what a practical education they're getting in the bargain - one that offers valuable pre-professional training and marketable job skills.
+Little do they realize what a practical education they're getting - one that offers valuable pre-professional training and marketable job skills.

 At GVSU, our Latin and Greek students acquire and refine analytical and communications skills that make them better able to approach any problem creatively and successfully.